theforeman/foreman_templates/README.md

     foreman-rake templates:sync filter='fedora'

-Import templates from a subsection of a git repo:
+Import templates from a subdirectory of a git repo:

     foreman-rake templates:sync repo="http://github.com/GregSutcliffe/community-templates" dirname='/subdir'

+### Purge

+This task deletes matching templates from the Foreman DB

+#### Rake options

+* prefix    => The string all templates to be purged should begin with [Community ]
+* negate    => Negate the search [false]
+* verbose   => Print extra information during the run [false]

+#### Examples

+Just purge all the templates the begin with 'Community '

+    foreman-rake templates:purge

+Purge all templates that begin with 'Oops '

+    foreman-rake templates:purge prefix='Oops '

+Purge all templates that do not begin with 'Community '

+    foreman-rake templates:purge negate=true

 ## Integration with other Foreman Plugins